-In this article, we are going to dicuss the advantages and disadvantages of the Django framework.
-Since Django is implemented using the MVC design pattern, all advantages and disadvantages of the MVC design pattern are incorporated in Django.
-Along with those, these are a few Django-specific matters, and we will be taking a look at them.
+In this article, we are going to discuss the advantages and disadvantages of the Django Framework.
+Since Django was implemented using the MVC design pattern, all the advantages and disadvantages of the MVC design pattern are contained in Django.
+Along with that, these are some Django-specific things, and we’ll take a look at them.

-It is easy to use and implement and programmers benefit from it since it saves a lot of development time.
-Different components may be worked on simultaneously by different groups of professionals – for example, designers can work on the “view” component while developers or programmers can work on the controller part.
-The DB engineers and admins can use the same time to optimize the entire database, so all three components can be worked on simultaneously.
+It is easy to use and implement, and programmers benefit from it since it saves a lot of development time.
+Different components may be worked on simultaneously by different groups of professionals – for example, designers can work on the “view” component, while developers or programmers can work on the controller part.
+The DB engineers and admins can use the same time to optimize the entire database, so all three components can work on simultaneously.
 From the Django perspective, it means that the different groups (designers, developers, and DB professionals) can simultaneously work on template files, views.py files, and models.py files.

 Django provides the programmer with 2 excellent classes to handle HTTP(S) protocol – HttpRequest and HttpResponse.
-The views.py functions take an HttpRequest object as a parameter to the function and it returns an instance of the HttpResponse class.
-The APIs provided by these above-mentioned classes are so well designed that one can manipulate every aspect of the request and response objects.
+The views.py function takes an HttpRequest object as a function parameter and returns an instance of the HttpResponse class.
+The APIs provided by these above classes are so well designed that one can manipulate every aspect of the request and response objects.

 Some of the advantages listed above can also be disadvantages in specific scenarios.
 Let's take a look at the disadvantages.

-Thus, as discussed above, when creating a web application or a mobile app backend, or a REST API, we need to first identify if Django would serve our purpose.
-If so, we may use Django, but in case that is not the case, we should not force our app to be implemented using Django.
-It is a matter of design, and hence, a bad judgment at that stage can spoil the entire app.
+Thus, as discussed above, when building a web application or mobile application backend.
+Or a REST API, we first need to identify whether Django will serve our purpose.
+If so, we can use Django, but if not, we shouldn’t be forced to implement our application using Django.
+It is a matter of design, and therefore, a bad decision at that stage can ruin the entire application.